ViscousTests/website/content/docs/software-dev/auto-input-data-collection.md

 Probably this is much easier to implement (or much more likely to already exist) in an interpreted language like Python or Javascript.

+This could also make reading code much easier, as example data would be just a hotkey away.

+This is similar to using a REPL in Clojure with generative test case-ing via spec, but crucially captures data that causes errors in a real run of the program (unlike Clojure with a REPL and random data).